Logging

 }

-This configuration sends logs to a Kafka topic with a custom pattern Layout.
+Sends logs to a Kafka topic with custom pattern layout.

 <cflog log="application" type="warn" text="Warning: Something went wrong!">